massgravel/massgrave.dev/hwid.md

     \
     **2-** [Modify](https://github.com/Gamers-Against-Weed/GamersOsState) the gatherosstate.exe file itself so that it doesn't check the system's activation status and can directly create a valid ticket.

+-   **Notes:**

+    -   To be clear, we are **not modifying/patching any on-board system file** to get digital license.
+Gatherosstate.exe is a part of ISO file and not available in C drive system files.
+System's slc.dll file is not touched, instead we use custom slc.dll only for a brief moment of ticket generation.
--   **Note:** If you want to understand more about how these above mentioned both methods then check this repo [MAS-Legacy-Methods](https://github.com/massgravel/MAS-Legacy-Methods)\
+    -   If you want to understand more about how these above mentioned both methods then check this repo [MAS-Legacy-Methods](https://github.com/massgravel/MAS-Legacy-Methods)
-    Latest MAS doesn't use any of these methods, instead it uses ready to use Universal tickets (check below for info).\
+    -   Latest MAS doesn't use any of these methods, instead it uses ready to use Universal tickets (check below for info).

 ------------------------------------------------------------------------